zawzaww/zawzaww.github.io/_posts/2022-02-14-write-k8s-helm-chart.md

    - Define Helm chart name, description, chart revision and so on.

  - `templates`
-   - Helm templates are general and programming style configurations written in YAML-based Helm template language.
+   - Helm templates are general and programming-styled configurations written in YAML-based Helm template language.
-It means that we can pass variables from values.yaml file into templates files when we install Helm chart with `helm install` or install time.
+It means that we can pass variables from values.yaml file into templates files when runtime (or) we deploy Helm chart.

  - `values.yaml`
-   - Define varibales to be passed into templates.
-So, when we run `helm install`, Helm sets this variables into Helm templates files.
+   - Declare variables to be passed into Helm templates.
+So, when we run `helm install` to deploy Helm charts, Helm sets this variables into Helm templates files based on you configured templates and values.

 In the other words, Helm charts are pre-configured configurations and packages as one unit to deploy applications esaily on Kubernetes cluster.